Kava-Labs/kava/testthing/how_to_run.md

 `kvcli rest-server --laddr tcp://127.0.0.1:1317`

-4) Then run the following command from the `testthing` folder to run the `dredd` tests:
+4) Then run the following command from the `swagger-ui` folder to run the `dredd` tests:
 **IMPORTANT NOTE**: Sometimes the first time you run the file the transactions may not have posted to the blockchain so some tests may erroneously fail.
 When you run the script a second time they should pass.